fengjinqi/website/README.md

 react, react-router-dom, redux, react-redux, redux-thunk, antd-mobile, project address: https://github.com/fengjinqi/website-react-webapp.
 # Instructions

-1. Download python3 and install
+1. Download python3 and install.

-2. Enter the project root directory pip3 install requirements.txt in the virtual environment
+2. Enter the project root directory pip3 install requirements.txt in the virtual environment.

-3. Install redis and start it
+3. Install redis and start it.

-4. Settings for various configurations such as database
+4. Settings for various configurations such as database.

 5. Create a password configuration file such as congfig.ini in the project root directory and fill in it.
 ```cython